Making it Real

 Be prepared to immerse yourself in virtual crime scenes and real suspect interviews with your fellow participants, and apply your new-found knowledge to writing assignments that’ll help you hit the ground running with your story.

-See our current short courses below.
+See all our courses below.

 Graham Bartlett’s input has been a pivotal element to the success of my Roy Grace novels.
 He has applied his extensive and varied policing experience to review my draft novels so as to ensure they are procedurally 100% accurate, that the mannerisms, characteristics and culture of the police shine through, and his eye for detail helps immensely with accuracy and continuity.